microsoft/qlib/examples/README.md

 # Requirements

-Here is the minimal hardware requirements to run the example.
+Here is the minimal hardware requirements to run the `workflow_by_code` example.
 - Memory: 16G
 - Free Disk: 5G